ninbura/pokemon-on-the-analogue-pocket/readme.md

 - direct links
     - [GBC by spiritualized1997](https://github.com/spiritualized1997/openFPGA-GB-GBC) (RTC not implemented ❌)
     - [GBC by budude2](https://github.com/budude2/openfpga-GBC) (RTC implemented ✅)
-        - Note that this core does not currently have a sleep/save state implementation, and once implemented could cause RTC desync.
-        - I will update the guide when sleep/save state implemenation drops, hopefully it's implemented to account for RTC desync 🤞
-        - You can follow updates regarding sleep/save state development for budude2's core [here](https://github.com/budude2/openfpga-GBC/issues/9#).
     - [GBA by spiritualized1997](https://github.com/spiritualized1997/openFPGA-GBA) (RTC not implemented ❌)
+    - GBA by budude2 (work in progress)

 # relevant flash carts & surrounding nuance
 ### summary
-**Note that if you're only using the Analogue Pocket, the GBC RTC core is the most reasonable option for gen 2 games given the price of everything else.** I would argue that the best combination of carts for use with the Analogue Pocket are the [EverDrive GB X7](#EverDrive-GB-X7), the [BennVenn MBC3000 (**compatible w/ N64 Game Pak**)](#BennVenn-MBC3000-compatible-w-N64-Game-Pak), and the [EZ-Flash Omega Definitive Edition](#EZ-Flash-Omega-Definitive-Edition-highly-recommended-).
+**Note that if you're only using the Analogue Pocket, [budude's GBC RTC core](https://github.com/budude2/openfpga-GBC) is the most reasonable option.
+You only need a GBC cart if you're interfacing with other hardware.** I would argue that the best combination of carts for use with the Analogue Pocket are the [BennVenn MBC3000 (**compatible w/ N64 Game Pak**)](#BennVenn-MBC3000-compatible-w-N64-Game-Pak), and the [EZ-Flash Omega Definitive Edition](#EZ-Flash-Omega-Definitive-Edition-highly-recommended-).
 Why?
-Because this gives you the most compatibility with sleep/save state functionality, and official Nintendo hardware/software (N64 Game Pak, Pal Park, etc).
+Because this gives you the most compatibility with official Nintendo hardware/software (N64 Game Pak, Pal Park, etc).
 Functionality with the N64 Game Pak is particularly relevant given [the announcment](https://x.com/Analogue/status/1713933239327273452?s=20) of the Analogue 3D.
 ### Game Boy Color
 - #### [EverDrive GB X7](https://www.amazon.com/EverDrive-GB-X7-Game-Boy/dp/B07JZG3452/ref=sr_1_1?crid=1L2H6CSD8PIKM&keywords=EverDrive+GB+X7&qid=1700286142&sprefix=EverDrive+GB+%2Caps%2C138&sr=8-1)
     - 3x more expensive than the EZ-Flash Junior, albeit with a superior physical build quality.
-    - When utilizing the cart's internal save state function, RTC data is recalculated upon loading a state, keeping in-game time in-sync with real time. **This is currently the only method for playing GBC games that allows for utilization of save states without RTC de-sync.**
+    - When utilizing the cart's internal save state function, RTC data is recalculated upon loading a state, keeping in-game time in-sync with real time.
+However, for some users this seems to break the ability to save your game via the in-game saving mechanism.
     - When utilizing the Analogue Pockets save state function, in-game time will become desynced with real time (see [manually reset RTC data](#manually-reset-RTC-data)).
     - Incompatible with N64 Game Pak, and thus Pokémon Stadium.
 - #### [EZ-Flash Junior](https://www.amazon.com/EZ-Flash-EZ-FlashJr-Original-EverDrive/dp/B08379XZWY/ref=sr_1_1?crid=27VHV05U1YVS0&keywords=ez-flash+jr&qid=1700286287&sprefix=ez-flash+jr%2Caps%2C124&sr=8-1)